 Southwest Initiative Foundation continues to share additional resources as they become available.
 Please note this is not an all-inclusive list.

-- Minnesota Chamber of Commerce COVID-19 Business Toolkit
+- The Minnesota Chamber of Commerce has a COVID-19 Business Toolkit as well as a local database of business relief programs.

 - Minnesota DEED COVID-19 webpage with Minnesota specific information to help small businesses